 First Masterclass – Beginners Guide to Whisky:

 A bargain at only £5 + booking fee this first Masterclass was to really set the mood for the rest of the day.
-The class was run by Craig Mills:
+The class was run by Jess from The Wellington:

-One of the best bits of advice imparted to us in the Masterclass was to select your dream dram quickly.
-To explain a little further everyone is given a ‘Dream Dram’ token as part of your ticket price.
+Everyone is given a ‘Dream Dram’ token as part of your ticket price.
 This token allows you to sample one whisky from a selection throughout the event which are otherwise not available for tasting.
+I knew from last years event that this is something to get early before the good stuff is snapped up by everyone else!
 With this tidbit in mind we set out to find a dream dram.
 We only had 30 minutes before our next Masterclass so we had no time to dawdle.

 The Main Event: